ESO Necromancer Tank Build – Overview

 (Useful)

 This skill aids in add control and provides a beneficial group synergy.
-It grants Minor Protection to the group and applies an AoE Minor Vulnerability debuff, increasing the damage enemies take by 5%.
+It grants Minor Protection to the group and applies an AoE Major Cowardice debuff, decreasing enemies Weapon and Spell damage.
 The crowd control effect is Fear, which means it won’t affect pulled or chained enemies, making it less useful than an immobilization.

 Empowering Grasp → Morph of Grave Grasp